-October is Liver Awareness Month, a time dedicated to raising awareness of liver health and education, and urge people to lead a healthy lifestyle.
+October is Liver Awareness Month, a time dedicated to raising awareness of liver health and education and urging people to lead a healthy lifestyle.
 These efforts hope to reduce the frequency and impact of liver failure or diseases from poor health conditions.
-Liver failure, occurs when large parts of the organ become damaged beyond repair and it loses its ability to remove toxic byproducts.
+Liver failure occurs when large parts of the organ become damaged beyond repair and it loses its ability to remove toxic byproducts.
 Today, more than 14,000 of the candidates on the national transplant waiting list are in need of a liver.

 Though adults are most likely to develop liver disease, children are also at risk.
-Before Ameen Tabatabai was diagnosed with liver disease at 10 years old, he enjoyed his active lifestyle playing sports, especially basketball.
+Before Simon was diagnosed with liver disease at 10 years old, he enjoyed his active lifestyle playing sports, especially basketball.
 He noticed that changes to his health began to affect his ability to play the sport he loved most.
-As his liver condition limited his physical activities, Ameen focused on his education and a new perspective on life.
-Today, post liver transplant Ameen enjoys an active life once again and is part of Team Transplant, a group based out of University of Washington Medical Center focused on raising awareness about organ donation, health, and fitness.
+As his liver condition limited his physical activities, Simon focused on his education and a new perspective on life.
+Today, post liver transplant Simon enjoys an active life once again.

 “I want to show everyone that it’s not about what your life throws at you, it’s about what you do with it and how you adapt.
 My liver transplant changed me.
 It allowed me to finally become myself and pursue the dreams and activities I’ve always desired,” he said.